 To reduce the frequency of red light running fatalities, drivers should always prepare to stop and use good judgment when approaching a traffic signal.
 It is also important to tap the brakes before coming to a complete stop to avoid a rear-end collision.
 As always, defensive driving is critical when a driver decides to enter an intersection.
 A driver should look both way before proceeding into the roadway to make sure that a reckless driver has not failed to stop at a red light.

 Pedestrians and cyclists should also wait until all cars have come to a complete stop, always staying alert and listening.
 They should also make themselves visible to others and establish eye contact with the drivers in stopped vehicles.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured as a result of car accidents in the metro Atlanta region and across Georgia.
-If you or a loved one have been injured in a car accident, talk to a lawyer at the Katz Law Firm, and discuss your eligibility for a claim for damages for your losses.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured as a result of car accidents in the metro Atlanta region and across Georgia.
+If you or a loved one have been injured in a car accident, talk to a lawyer at the Katz Personal Injury Lawyers, and discuss your eligibility for a claim for damages for your losses.
 You could be eligible for damages that include medical costs, lost income, diminished future earnings and other damages.
 Schedule a free initial consultation with a lawyer at our firm.